AriFordsham/GHCWiki/trac-links.md

 - `ticket:5000-6000`
 - `ticket:1,150`

-*(since Trac 0.11)*

 ### timeline: links

 Links to the timeline can be created by specifying a date in the [ ISO:8601](http://en.wikipedia.org/wiki/ISO_8601) format.
 The date can be optionally followed by a time specification.
-The time is interpreted as being UTC time, but alternatively you can specify your local time, followed by your timezone if you don't want to compute the UTC time.
+The time is interpreted as being UTC time, but if you don't want to compute the UTC time, you can specify a local time followed by your timezone offset relative to UTC.

 Examples: